 You do not have to be the owner of the property to submit an application, although you must notify the owner.

 The new householder PD rights have been drafted somewhat ambiguously and are open to an element of interpretation.
 In the interests of consistency, the Hertfordshire authorities have agreed on its interpretation of the rules as follows:

 You need "express" consent from the local planning authority to display an advertisement unless it would fall within the "deemed" consent provisions (Schedule 3) of the Town and Country Planning (Control of Advertisements) Regulations 2007, or it would fall within 1 of 9 classes of development which are totally excluded from control (Schedule 2).

 The following are excluded:

 The rules enable certain specified classes of advertisement to be displayed without application being made to the local planning authority.
 There are 16 such classes of outdoor advertisement.
 The rules on deemed consent are rather complex and cannot be set out here.
-For further details, please follow the external link to Outdoor Advertisements and Signs: A Guide for Advertisers (opens in new window).
-A hard copy of the guide can also be obtained from the Planning and Building Control reception of the Civic Offices.
+For further details, please follow the link to Outdoor Advertisements and Signs: A Guide for Advertisers.
+A hard copy of the guide can also be obtained from the Planning and Building Control Department at the Civic Offices.

 Area of special advertisement control